 What Is Crack Cocaine Withdrawal?

-Someone addicted to crack cocaine has developed a physical dependence on it, and will experience withdrawal symptoms when quitting.
+Someone addicted to crack cocaine has developed a physical and psychological dependence on it, and will experience withdrawal symptoms when quitting.

 Crack cocaine is a more concentrated form of powder cocaine.
 Because of crack’s potency, withdrawal from it is often more intense.
 Crack cocaine use causes changes in the brain and the body’s nervous system.
 When someone addicted to crack stops using, their body must go through an adjustment period to relearn how to function without crack cocaine in their system.

 During withdrawal, the former user will often experience many uncomfortable symptoms, such as depression, paranoia, fatigue, anxiety, mood swings, restlessness, agitation, or vivid, unpleasant dreams.
 The physical and psychological symptoms of withdrawal will vary depending on many individual factors, such as the user’s tolerance, metabolism, and length of addiction, severity of addiction, and the presence of underlying mental health conditions or other addictions.